marcuskastner/marcuskastner/README.md

 ## About Me
-My name is Marcus and I am currently a freelance Front End Web Developer.
+My name is Marcus and I am a freelance Front End Web Developer.
 <details>
 I am making a transition from teaching chemistry and am seeking fulltime employment.

-After teaching myself the fundamental of HTML, CSS and Javascript I moved on to building sites with Gatsby on the front end and pulling data from Sanity on the backend.
-I have also developed a react native app and used Firebase for user authentication services.
+I devote the same care and dedication that I showed my students to my code.
+My background in science education makes me an ideal hire as I am inquisitive, driven, and caring.

+In my free time I focus on getting outside and love going for runs or getting in the ocean.
 </details>

 ## Technologies